 The PCEP has been implementing its RIMP (Risk Identification and Mitigation Plan) since its development in 2014.
 The PCEP's Risk Management Lead conducts weekly updates of a sub-set of the Risk Register and the project's Risk Management Committee generally meets monthly to review those risks proposed for retirement, risks with a major change in severity, and proposed additions to the Risk Register.
-The JPB has also created a "Watch List" of possible occurrences such as currency fluctuations or labor shortages to better understand the PCEP's risk position.
-The Watch List is monitored less frequently because of the lack of activity associated with these risks.
-The Top Risks, with risk numbers, are shown in Attachment D. PMOC Note: Risks graded 12 or higher are now considered Top Risks.
+The Top Risks, with risk numbers, are shown in Attachment D. PMOC Note: Risks graded 120 or higher are now considered Top Risks.
 Prior to the recent regrading of the Risk Register, risks graded 18 or higher were considered Top Risks.